Nivin Pauly: Debut and breakthrough (2010–2012)

 Nivin auditioned for Malarvaadi Arts Club and was cast by Vineeth Sreenivasan in the role of Prakashan, which marked his debut.
 Following this, he acted in the films The Metro and Sevenes, and did cameos in Traffic and Spanish Masala.
 He appeared in the music video Nenjodu Cherthu from the album Yuvvh.

 The 2012 film Thattathin Marayathu became one of the biggest hits of the year.
 He played the role of Vinod, a Hindu boy madly in love with Ayesha, a Muslim girl.
-This was Vineeth Sreenivasan's second film as director.
+This was Vineeth Sreenivasan's second film as a director.
 This also secured his position as one of the finest actors in the Malayalam film industry.
-He received offers from directors including Sathyan Anthikad, Rajesh Pillai, Aashiq Abu and Shyamaprasad.
+He received offers from directors, including Sathyan Anthikad, Rajesh Pillai, Aashiq Abu, and Shyamaprasad.